jasonlau/Wordpress-User-Meta-Manager/readme.txt

 *Automatically assign a meta key and default value to new registrations.
 *Edit which meta data is displayed in the User Meta Manager Home screen.
 *Backup and restore user meta data.

+This version is limited to 100 users.
+The Pro version is unlimited.
+Get the pro extension at http://jasonlau.biz/home/membership-options#umm-pro

 Contribute to the development of this plugin at https://github.com/jasonlau/Wordpress-User-Meta-Manager